homebridge/homebridge-plugin-template/README.md

 Open the [`package.json`](./package.json) and change the following attributes:

-* `name` - this should be prefixed with `homebridge-` and contain no spaces or special characters apart from a dashes
+* `name` - this should be prefixed with `homebridge-` or `@username/homebridge-` and contain no spaces or special characters apart from a dashes
 * `displayName` - this is the "nice" name displayed in the Homebridge UI
 * `repository.url` - Link to your GitHub repo
 * `bugs.url` - Link to your GitHub repo issues page